dlangille/anvil/README.md

 It also uses sudo, with the goal of this running as non-root and only allowing the cp & mv via sudo.

+Relevant background:

+* The certificates are being generated via acme.sh in a centralized location.
+* certs are not generated where they are used.
+* Distribution of private keys is outside scope.
+* New certs are pulled by the servers/VMs/jails/etc which need them.

 Before using:

 ```